 Hallucination | Invents facts; makes reckless assumptions. |

-Arrogance | Confident assertion of an untrue statement; especially in the face of user skepticism. |
+Arrogance | Confident assertion of an untrue statement, especially in the face of user skepticism. |

-Incorrectness | Provides answers that are demonstrably wrong in some way (e.g. counter to known facts, math errors, using obsolete training data) |
+Incorrectness | Provides answers that are demonstrably wrong in some way (e.g. counter to known facts, math errors, based on obsolete training data) |

 Capriciousness | Cannot reliably give a consistent answer to a similar question in similar circumstances. |